(Click on below image for larger photo)

-13) The Prolong Car Harness black battery negative wire will connect to the rear driver corner of the battery pack.
+13) The Prolong Car Harness red battery positive wire will connect to the rear driver corner of the battery pack.
 It connects to the back side of the module, like shown in the photo.
 Carefully install the black wire using an 8mm offset wrench.
-If desired, cover the battery enclosure cover metal with a manilla folder to provide electrical insulation.
+If desired, cover the battery enclosure cover metal with a manila folder to provide electrical insulation.

 14) Route the high voltage wires out of the battery box as shown in the photo at left

 15) Connect the Prolong Car Harness fan control module to the hybrid battery cooling fan by unplugging the fan connector and connecting the harness in line with the fan.
 The Prolong Car Harness fan control box can be stored in this recessed area behind the cooling fan.

 16) Open the truck, remove the truck carpet, and the spare tire cover foam.

 17) On the right side trunk floor foam, remove the black plastic pocket clip as shown in this photo.

 18) Slightly shift the front of the right side trunk floor foam toward the center of the vehicle as shown in this photo